 Facilitator: Kim Alman

 Are you gay, lesbian, bisexual, transgendered, or questioning your sexual orientation and/or gender identity?
 You are not alone.
 Come join us for a collaborative support group.
 The group is completely confidential.
-Meeting time and location TBA.
+Meets Thursdays noon to 1 pm in NHE 115.

 This discussion group is open to all (students, staff, and faculty).
 We will begin each session with a brief TEDtalk (a provocative, informative, or inspiring talk captured on video) on such topics as happiness & wellness, positive psychology, shame, self-acceptance, the power of gratitude, mental health and neuroscience, etc. After watching the video together, we will discuss our thoughts and impressions.
 Come get great information and ideas and meet new people that are also interested in living the best lives they can.
 We hope you will join us in creating a TEDtalk inspired community focused on wellness!
-Meets Mondays (starting Sept.
-9) noon to 1 p.m., Health Center conference room, 2nd floor of the Health building.
+Meets Mondays noon to 1 p.m., Room 223, 2nd floor of the Health building.

 CAPS will offer the following trainings throughout the year.
 Register for trainings through the HR training website or call CAPS to speak to the facilitator.